Each agent instance has a numbered directory, starting with

 Configure the agent filter in the web application’s

-For information about configuration options, see the documentation for your
+For information about configuration options, refer to the documentation for your

 Developing Web Applications for WebLogic Server.